 A listed company must disclose the compensation of its directors, statutory auditors and other officers in its business report.
-Such disclosure is required with respect to the total amount of the compensation on a position-by-position basis along with the number of persons appointed to each position.
+Such disclosure is required with respect to the total amount of the compensation on a position-by-position basis along with the number of persons appointed to each position, if and to the extent that the amount of the compensation of each individual is not disclosed.
 In the case that a company has outside directors/statutory auditors, the total amount of the compensation paid to them and the number of such outside directors/statutory auditors must also be disclosed.